 Andrew Chase is a JustinBradley co-founder and serves as Executive Vice President.
-Celebrating its 20th anniversary this year, JustinBradley is a premier provider of Search and Contingent Staffing services, placing financial and experienced business talent at some of the most recognized organizations in America.
+Since 2002, JustinBradley is a premier provider of Search and Contingent Staffing services, placing financial and experienced business talent at some of the most recognized organizations in America.
 From Fortune 500s to non-profits benefitting communities across the globe, Andrew and his partners grew JustinBradley from a Washington, DC Metro Area presence to a national competitor in executive recruiting and project-based staffing services.

-For 12 years, JustinBradley has been ranked in the top 2% in client satisfaction among its industry peers.
+JustinBradley has been ranked in the top 2% in client satisfaction among its industry peers for 12 years.
 The firm is a thought leader in ethics and professionalism in the staffing industry and is on the forefront of Diversity and Inclusion in hiring.
-As a company leader, Andrew has influenced the reputation, staff tenure, and client satisfaction through his commitment to these best practices.
+As a company leader, Andrew has influenced JustinBradley’s the reputation, staff tenure, and client satisfaction through his commitment to client service, employee development, and ethics.

 In 2000, Andrew was appointed to Chair the Annapolis, Maryland Transportation Board.
 With his experience in business operations, engineering and transportation, Andrew reoriented the Board’s focus to include regional transportation planning and was subsequently appointed to Chair the Multi-jurisdiction Regional Plan effort.